zaufi/paludis-hooks/README.md

 * __Filesystem Manager__ hook -- a better way to avoid installation of some files than `INSTALL_MASK` +
   some other interesting usage practices w/o direct analogues in the portage
 * A smart way to build packages in a RAM disk with `workdir-tmpfs` hook
-* A bunch of helper functions usable in a daily work w/ paludis
+* A bunch of helper functions usable in a daily work w/ Paludis
 * A hook to organize compiler/linker options into various sets and apply to packages